0xshikhar/PressProtocol/wordpress-plugin/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of AnonPress.
+Initial release of PressProtocol.
 Publish censorship-resistant content to IPFS, Tor, and DHT with one click!

 == Technical Details ==